Sign up to our Newsletter

 Students typically write this exam during the summer of their second or third year, when they have more time to commit to their studies.

 Once you’ve completed your JD, you have the necessary education to begin practicing as a criminal defense lawyer.
-However, some criminal defense lawyers choose to also complete an LLM in Criminal Law to gain more specialized training and education.
+But most choose to complete an LLM in Criminal Law to gain more specialized training and education.
 This degree takes around one year to complete.

 LLMs in Criminal Law are more commonly pursued by lawyers whose primary goals are to teach or conduct research.